MicrosoftDocs/architecture-center/docs/solution-ideas/articles/dev-test-paas-content.md

 1. [Azure Pipelines](/azure/devops/pipelines/get-started/pipelines-get-started) is the solution for Azure PaaS deployments.
 Azure Pipelines handles continuous deployment (CD) and release tasks, which consume the package versions exposed by GitHub Actions builds.
 Azure Pipelines uses [Azure Key Vault](/azure/devops/pipelines/release/azure-key-vault) to securely consume secrets like credentials and connection strings required for release and deployment configurations.

 1. Azure Pipelines deployment tasks specifically support Azure PaaS resources, including web application deployments:
-   1. In conjunction with the continuous builds from GitHub Actions, a continuous release deploys the latest application build to a Development environment.
+   1. With the continuous builds from GitHub Actions, a continuous release deploys the latest application build to a Development environment.
    1. The pipeline promotes the build selected for testing up to the next deployment ring, the Test environment.
    1. After the build passes all tests, it's promoted and staged in the next outer ring for [User Acceptance Testing (UAT)](https://wikipedia.org/wiki/Acceptance_testing#User_acceptance_testing).

    All three DevTest environments exist under a discounted-cost [Azure DevTest Subscription](https://azure.microsoft.com/pricing/dev-test).
-[Azure Policy](/azure/governance/policy/overview) can add additional rules for the size and number of App Services or PaaS databases to limit costs.
+[Azure Policy](/azure/governance/policy/overview) can add more rules for the size and number of App Services or PaaS databases to limit costs.

 1. When solution quality reaches a Production state, Azure Pipelines triggers a Production release.
 The pipeline limits Production deployments to the minimum number necessary.